operator-playground-io/etcd-operator/tutorials/sample-application-tutorial.md

 kubectl get pods -n my-etcd
 ```

-You will see output similar like below:
+This produces an output like the below:

 ```
 NAME                             READY   STATUS     RESTARTS   AGE